Angioimmunoblastic T-Cell LymphomaOverview

 • Lenalidomide (Revlimid)

 These clinical trials are in various phases of development.
 It is critical to remember that today's scientific research is continuously evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
-Therefore, it is important that patients check with LRF or with their physician for any treatment updates that may have recently emerged.
+Therefore, it is important that patients check with their physician or with the Lymphoma Research Foundation (LRF) for any treatment updates that may have recently emerged.

 Disease relapse and infections are common with this cancer.
 It is important to seek medical attention for fever or other symptoms related to improper functioning of the immune system.